mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-tekton.md

 A **step** is an operation in a CI/CD workflow.
 Tekton performs each step as a running container in the task pod.

-Tasks and pipelines are specified as custom resources in a Kubernetes cluster.
+Tasks and pipelines are specified as custom resources (CRs) in a Kubernetes cluster.

 ### 3.3 Tekton in Mendix for Private Cloud